niphadkarneha/gatsby-blog-neha/content/blog/basics/basics.md

 > open index.html

-This will open up your browser and by now you should see, "Hello World!"
+This will open up your browser and by now you should see, "Hello World!".

-Now we want to make sure that you save up all the hardwork that you've just put in and it does not get lost anywhere.
+Now we want to make sure that you save up all the hardwork that you've just put in and it does not get lost.
+For this we will put or store our index.html page on github.
+You'll need to know few basic commands for git and I've mentioned them below

-## Basic Git command reference
+## Basic Git command for reference

 - git config: Configure Git
 - git init: Initialize Git repository